codelex-io/pro-cybersecurity-for-developers/README.md

   - [ ]  Risks of 3rd party code libraries
   - [ ]  Web application attack methodology
   - [ ]  Brief coverage of network attacks
-- ✨ Some more magik ✨
+- ✨ Some more magik if we have time left ✨

 ## What is the plan
 As mentioned previously - everything cannot be fully covered in such a brief timespan, so we will have to adapt and improvise.
 Meaning - as much as possible practical demos will be done in sessions, leaving most of the student assignments as homeworks